aymeric-cr/sbs-generation/README.md

 ### Ghost Aircraft Creation

 In this attack, the attacker creates a fake track from scratch, implying that in this case, fake messages must be created and inserted into the target recording.
-The XML file supplied as input must contain a set of way points as well as a list of property values (static properties such as ICAO address, callsign, etc.)
+The XML file supplied as input must contain a set of way points as well as a list of property values (static properties such as ICAO address, callsign, etc.).

 For instance: